hguerrero/kafka-examples/camel-kafka-connectors/README.md

 We will define some required configuration: the name of our connector: `timer`and the proper `config` properties.
 Then adding:

 * `connector.class` pointing to the FQN of the `CamelTimerSourceConnector`
-* `topics`name where we will be delivering the events and finally
+* `topics`name where we will be delivering the events
-* `camel.source.path.timerName`the required specific Camel component minimum configuration.
+* `camel.source.path.timerName`the required specific Camel component minimum configuration and
+* `camel.source.endpoint.period` to send the event every 5 seconds

 As you can notice, there are other configuration values that are Kafka Connect generics like the key and value converters, the number of task and some transformations just to get a better record structure.